-Extra vacation time, my favorite benefit to negotiate instead of a raise, is very important to me because you can find plenty of ways to make more money, but you can’t make more time in a year.
+Extra vacation time, my favorite benefit to negotiate instead of a raise, is very important to me.
+You can find plenty of ways to make more money, but you can’t make more time in a year.

-The extra week would give me just enough play room to where I wouldn’t have to feel like I have to save some of my vacation just in case something happens.
-Instead, the extra week would provide the wiggle room and if nothing happens I can enjoy some time off at the end of the year!
+The extra week would give me just enough play room to where I would no longer feel like I have to save some of my vacation just in case something happens.
+Instead, the extra week would provide wiggle room.
+If nothing happens I can enjoy some time off at the end of the year.

 Finally, it is important to note that extra vacation doesn’t cause you to pay more in taxes like a raise would.
 Since you’d still be earning the same salary, your taxes would remain the same.
-Luckily, you aren’t taxed on the number of weeks of vacation you get!
+Luckily, you aren’t taxed on the number of weeks of vacation you get.